robrwo/perl-Test2-Util-DistFiles/README.md

 # NAME

-Test2::Util::DistFiles - gather files in a distribution
+Test2::Util::DistFiles - Gather a list of files in a distribution

 # VERSION